Type 2 Diabetes

 - people with pre-diabetes

-- Aboriginal and Torres Strait Islander people aged 35 and over
+- Aboriginal and Torres Strait Islander people

-- people aged 35 and over who are Pacific Islanders, Maori, Asian (including the Indian subcontinent, or of Chinese origin) Middle Eastern, North African or Southern European
+- people of high risk ethnicities including Pacific Islanders, Maori, Asian (including the Indian subcontinent, or of Chinese origin) Middle Eastern, North African or Southern European

 - all people with cardiovascular disease such as heart attack, angina, stroke, or narrowed blood vessels